U.S. Market Entry Program

 We’ll review your portfolio, identify submission count drivers, and propose a phased roadmap aligned to commercial priorities and evidence readiness.

-Key Deliverables
+Key deliverables

-These are the outputs you can circulate internally (leadership, QA, R&D, labs, distributors) to keep alignment tight and decisions fast.
+Outputs you can circulate internally (leadership, QA, R&D, labs, distributors) to keep alignment tight and decisions fast.

-Classification & Portfolio Map
+Classification & portfolio map

 A device-family segmentation and product code map used to define submission count and sequencing.